 In the end I decided to follow a path by the bridge on the right side of the river, signed: ‘Viaduct, 1 hr’.
 It might continue along or above the gorge to a point where I could put in with the worst behind me.
 If it didn’t I could turn back and hitch or bus – or if desperate, clamber uphill to the D301 backroad to Prades.

 This it did, just before Pont Gilbert and just below ‘La Petite Grille’, by chance nearly the last (and easy-looking) rapid, 8 river-kms from Monistrol.
-Although it didn’t feel like it at the time, this turned out to be pretty darn good route-finding without a map (right).
+Although it didn’t feel like it at the time, this turned out to be pretty darn good route-finding without a map (left).

-At one point earlier, while thrashing through the bush or teetering across scree slopes, I heard the telltale whoops of hyper-exited rafters far below.
+At one point earlier, while thrashing through the bush or teetering across scree slopes, I heard the telltale whoops of hyper-excited rafters far below.
 I realised that’s what I should have done: taken the fun option in a big-arsed raft as far as Pont Gilbert (if they’d take me, with baggage).

 Watch Belgian packrafter Dzjow’s video below from 2014.
 He enjoyed the Monistrol stage so much he went back up on the train and did it again with GoPros rolling.
 Watching it, I’m glad I didn’t.
 From Monistrol starts at 1:57 and he shoots down ‘La ‘Roche qui Pleure’ (the image below) at 2:28, soon followed by ‘Barraque au Ponnet’ which starts at 2:34 (note the railway viaduct) and goes on for a while to the big rock (3:19) you’ll recognise on the left in the rafting pic, above.
-Dzjow is a hardcore adventuriste I’ve come across before.
-The following year he went on to do a self-admitedly tough and not so enjoyable trip in wild Patagonia.
+Dzjow was a hardcore adventuriste I’ve come across before.
+The following year he went on to do a self-admittedly tough and not so enjoyable trip in wild Patagonia.
 He hasn’t written about packrafting since.

 Next time I’m here I’ll rent a bailing IK as wide as a bed and give it a go.

 After about 4km I pulled into Prades beach (below left).
 I needed salt and I needed drink.
 And while I was at it, what harm would a handmade mini quiche, some bacon crisps and a tartes aux framboises do?
-None at all, mon ami.
+None at all, mon brave.

-Now revived but still worn out by the morning’s commando course, I knew there was a bit of a drossage (great word) just round the corner, but it was all fun knowing a few others were playing around too, including SUPs.
+Now dizzyingly revived but still worn out by the morning’s commando course, I knew there was a bit of a drossage (great word) just around the corner, but it was all fun knowing a few others were playing around too, including SUPs.
 What is it with these SUPs?
-I’ve never seen them doing anything more than goof about in the shallows but rarely actually go anywhere, yet they are clearly more popular than IKs and packrafts combined.
+I’ve never seen them doing anything more than goof about in the shallows but rarely actually go anywhere, yet they are clearly ten times more popular than IKs and packrafts combined.
 What does that say about the state of post-industrial recreation in the developed world?

 Unusually, I had a hotel booked at Reilhac, about 18km downriver, past Langeac.
 With just a couple of canoes on the water, the afternoon passed without drama, bar the odd wetting.
 But approaching Langeac, the din from the weir just before town was unusually intimidating.
 The canoe chute here (left) is well-known as being a bit of a drossage because it’s about 3 feet too short and so pumps a plume of water into a nasty backwave which not all boats can easily escape.

-I did just that and, after the day I’d had, portaged round off a little beach on the right.
+And I do wish these Frenchies would mark the tops of their glissieres with two poles, indicating: ‘aim here’.
+Above, show me the chute entry point while wearing a pair of sweat-smudged specs!
+Maybe the idea is by not having clear markers, paddlers slow down and look carefully.
+I did just that above and portaged round off a little beach on the right.
 I could not be arsed with hitting the churning pile to get catapulted over the bow like a 40-kilo sack of dried beetroots.
-I felt that no matter how far back I leant, my short, light boat would plough ‘n’ flip, unlike a longer IK.
+I felt that no matter how far back I leaned, my short, light boat would plough ‘n’ flip, unlike a longer IK.
 Back in the water, I paddled on through early evening Langeac and an hour or so later was slumped on my Reilhac hotel bed.

 Soon, the bluff of Lavoute Chilac rose into view.
 I pulled over left at the riverside park, let my gear dry, then walked into the village over the tall bridge (left).

 Wandering around the old church and the imposing, 18th-century facade of the abandoned priory (right, due for luxury flat conversion), I was staggered to see a July 1866 flood marker at the church’s back door.
 In the photo left my hotel room would have been submerged by a few metres.
-Perhaps the river’s acute 180-degree turn causes flood waters to back up.
+Perhaps the river’s acute 180-degree turn causes floodwaters to back up.

 The book talks of another old weir to ‘shoot’ at Villeneuve campsite, but there’s nothing here except a ford with poles marking the car crossing.
 Many of the book’s ‘shoot an old weir’ descriptions are out of date.
 There’s rarely anything more than a line of rounded boulders and a drop of a few inches, making you wonder: ‘was that it?’
-But at Ville Brioude, just before the tall bridge (right), the book suggests you can shoot a modern concrete weir (above left).
+But at Ville Brioude, just before the tall bridge, the book suggests you can shoot a modern concrete weir (above left).
 Good luck with that and those boulders lined along the base.

 Finally I was back at the public beach below La Bargesse campsite.
 Ahead was the big weir before the red brick rail bridge I’d crossed on the train a few days earlier (left).
 Here again the book now suggests ‘portage right’ and other convoluted options – perhaps a simple left/right mistake?
-You simply take out at the grassy park, river left, walk over a little footbridge and put back in below the weir under the railway bridge and above a shallow rapid.
+Instead you simply take out at the grassy park, river left, walk over a little footbridge and put back in below the weir under the railway bridge and above a shallow rapid.

-All done.
 Once again, I’m amazed at the true amphibiousness of these packrafts, especially if not hauling camping gear on the trail.
 A long walk to dodge gnarly or closed stages is (potentially) easily done, even carrying an inappropriate kitbag.

 With plenty of time to catch my train, I dried off, got changed and walked over to Brioude for a coffee and cake in the town square below the basilica’s decorated tower.
-In the hills all around the petrified volcanos and lush grassy valleys of the Auvergne countryside could easily withstand more exploring on food, by pedal or with paddle.
+In the hills all around the petrified volcanos and lush grassy valleys of the Auvergne countryside could easily withstand more exploring on foot, by pedal or with paddle.